COPG17/comeover/README.md

 * User can view a list of people they want to invite to the event
 * User can view an event they created
 * User can add people to an events invitation list
-* User can view an event they created

 **Optional Nice-to-have Stories**